 It is exposed to the risk that the buyer won’t or can’t pay for the exports – for example, between the time the exporter ships the goods and them arriving at the buyer’s premises, the buyer may have gone bankrupt and be unable to pay.
 This could then lead to the exporter becoming insolvent if it involved a large sum of money.

-Export finance offers a way for businesses to release working capital, specifically from overseas transactions, that might otherwise remain tied up in invoices for long periods of time.
+Export finance offers a way for businesses to release working capital, specifically from overseas transactions, that might otherwise remain tied up in receivables for long periods of time.

 You can proactively manage your cash flow.

-You know your invoices will be funded upon shipment, rather than having to wait out the delivery and processing time.
+You know your receivables will be funded upon shipment, rather than having to wait out the delivery and processing time.

-You won’t waste time chasing payments for overdue invoices.
+You won’t waste time chasing payments for overdue receivables.

 You may not be able to use it with all of your export clients: those in sanctioned countries are unlikely to be covered by the finance provider.